Why We Do This

 MOST STUDENTS DECLARE BANKRUPTCY BEFORE THEY DECLARE A MAJOR

-The average graduate will rack up over $30,000 in student loans while the total national student loan debt swells past $1.2 trillion and the default rate climbs exponentially.
+The average graduate will rack up over $37,000 in student loans while the total national student loan debt swells past $1.48 trillion (spread out among about 44 million borrowers) and the default rate climbs exponentially.
 According to UCLA research, the #1 goal of today’s college student is “to be very well off financially.”
-Yet, of the 4,495 degree-granting colleges in the US, only ONE has financial education in the core curriculum.
-This isn’t just wrong; it's quite possibly educational malpractice
+Yet, of the 4,495 degree-granting colleges in the US, only four have financial education in the core curriculum.
+This isn’t just wrong; it's quite possibly educational malpractice.

 MOST STUDENTS TAKE THEIR EDUCATION HIGHER, BUT NOT DEEPER